-- 29. Step 6 Making the Determination: In making a determination about whether a violation has occurred, the vicar for clergy is free to seek the advice and counsel of the bishop, the human resources director, a civil attorney, and a diocesan canonist.
+- 29. Step 6 Making the Determination: In making a determination about whether a violation has occurred, the Vicar for Clergy is free to seek the advice and counsel of the Bishop, the Diocesan Director of Human Services, a civil attorney, and a diocesan canonist.
 In seeking the advice of others, the person conducting the investigation should be mindful of the rights of the accused to privacy, a good reputation and presumption of innocence until an act is proven. - 30.
-If the vicar for clergy finds that a violation has occurred, the harasser will be subject to appropriate disciplinary action, depending on the severity of the situation, and reasonably calculated to prevent further inappropriate conduct.
-Disciplinary actions can include appropriate additional actions under canon law, including warnings, rebukes, penances, and the possible imposition of expiatory penalties as provided for in canon law (canons 1336-1340). - 31.
-In situations where a violation has occurred, the cleric may be referred for voluntary therapeutic counseling or other professional training, as the situation dictates. - 32.
+If the Vicar for Clergy finds that a violation has occurred, the harasser will be subject to appropriate disciplinary action depending on the severity of the situation and reasonably calculated to prevent further inappropriate conduct.
+Disciplinary actions can include appropriate additional actions under Canon Law, including warnings, rebukes, penances, and the possible imposition of expiatory penalties as provided for in Canon Law (canons 1336-1340). - 31.
+In situations where a violation has occurred, the cleric may be referred for voluntary therapeutic counseling or other professional training as the situation dictates. - 32.
 In all situations, a written summary of the findings of the investigation and the sanctions imposed is to be placed in the cleric's record in the Office of the Vicar for Clergy.
 The written summary of the findings is to be signed by the person conducting the investigation.
-In situations where it was determined that no sexual harassment occurred, the reasons for this finding are to be included in the report. - 33.
+In situations where it is determined that no sexual harassment occurred the reasons for such findings are to be included in the report. - 33.
 In situations where a violation has occurred, the complainant will be informed of the disciplinary sanctions imposed.
 If the person doing the investigation determines that no sexual harassment has occurred, this finding will be communicated to the complainant in an appropriately sensitive manner. - 34.
-Knowingly False Allegations: If an investigation results in a conclusion that the complainant falsely and knowingly accused a cleric of sexual harassment, the complainant will be subject to possible sanctions, including the possibility of termination of employment or exclusion from volunteer service.
+Knowingly False Allegations: If an investigation results in a conclusion that the complainant falsely and knowingly accused a cleric of sexual harassment, the complainant will be subject to possible sanctions including the possibility of termination of employment or exclusion from volunteer service.
 Efforts will then need to be made to restore the good name of the accused cleric, as needed. - 35.
-Recourse: If either the accused or the complainant is not satisfied with the determination, the person has the right to take recourse to the bishop, who will consult the Diocesan Review Board and then determine how to proceed.
-To take recourse, the request must be put in writing along with the reasons for seeking recourse within one month of having been given the results of the investigation.
+Recourse: If either the accused or the complainant is not satisfied with the determination, the person has the right to take recourse to the Bishop, who will consult the Diocesan Review Board and then determine how to proceed.
+To take recourse, the request must be put in writing along with the reasons for seeking recourse within one (1) month of having been given the results of the investigation.

-III.
 Sexual Misconduct